| Article is © Bill Davidson

 Then I can fulfill my ambition of outdoing 'Evita!' with a musical

 called 'Farouk!', about the monstrously fat ex-king of Egypt."
+Perhaps because he is basically a satirical writer,

 Cook always talks like that.
 This sometimes makes the Peter Cook